What are benzodiazepines?

 Signs of benzodiazepine use

-Several observable and non-observable signs are linked to the use of Benzodiazepines.
-Constant use of Benzodiazepines can prove to be an addiction and thus being harmful to the continuous users.
+Several observable and non-observable signs are linked to benzodiazepine use.
 The drugs are quite expensive, and it needs to be taken regularly to maintain their high.
-Some of the most common signs of benzodiazepines range from physical, behavioral, cognitive and psychosocial symptoms.
+Some of the most common signs of benzodiazepine use range from physical, behavioral, cognitive and psychosocial symptoms.
 The physical symptoms include an increase in the respiratory functions, weakness of the muscles, headaches, variations in sleeping and eating patterns and vertigo.
 The cognitive signs and symptoms entail reduced thinking and working rates, memory impairment, an increase in the confusion rate, slowed reaction rate and anterograde amnesia.
 Some of the behavioral symptoms are forging prescriptions, a longing desire to be left alone, irresponsibility in work and school and drug-seeking behaviors (Ogbru, 2017).
 The psychosocial symptoms include an increase in anxiety, depression, mood swings, hostility, and irritability.

 Benzodiazepines and mental health

-Combining medications with alcohol can cause detrimental effects on the body system.
-Most people often assume that taking alcohol concurrently with other drugs can boost the impact of the drugs, but often this is bound to be very dangerous.
+Even though the benzodiazepine high is potent, users will often mix it with other substances like alcohol.
+Combining benzodiazepines with alcohol can cause detrimental effects on the body system.
+Most people often assume that drinking alcohol concurrently with other drugs can boost the impact of the drugs, but often this is bound to be very dangerous.
 Combining alcohol with benzodiazepines often results in severe, permanent damage not only to a person’s health but also to their relationships with other people.
 The damage caused to the body is often increased when benzodiazepines are abused simultaneously with alcohol.
 Both alcohol and benzodiazepines act as depressants, and they relax the body muscles at a very high rate.
 This relaxation may often make the central nervous systems function slow to a crawl.
 This may consequently lead to a person being unconscious or even ending up in a coma.
 The calming effect of the two depressants can also significantly affect the immune system by increasing the chances of a person having severe infections and accidents, especially during activities such as driving (Saitz, 2017).
 Further, mixing alcohol and benzodiazepines in large quantities can be seriously dangerous as it may lead to massive organ failures that can result in death.
 Additionally, combining alcohol and benzodiazepines may lead to a destruction of social relationships.
 Taking these two depressants results into memory loss, fatigue and fatigue and this often leads to a strain between an individual’s relationships with other people (Saitz, 2017).

 There are several dangers which can result from the long-term use of benzodiazepines.
 Some of these effects include: